Volunteer with Children in Peru at our Community Project!

 Why do we charge a fee for volunteering?

 Globalteer requests a donation from volunteers to allow us to achieve our charitable objectives and support our partner programmes.
-In return, Globalteer provides volunteers with an amazing, responsible and ethical volunteer experience and in-country support from the Globalteer team in Cusco.
+In return, Globalteer provides volunteers with an amazing, responsible and ethical volunteer experience and in-country support from the Globalteer team in Cambodia.
 Ensuring that your placement is responsible as well as rewarding, safe and enjoyable takes a good deal of work.

 A summary of Globalteer’s total expenditure for the last financial year is shown below: